tutumcloud/builder/README.md

 ## Using the host docker daemon instead of docker-in-docker

 If you want to use the host docker daemon instead of letting the container run its own, mount the host's docker unix socket inside the container by appending `-v /var/run/docker.sock:/var/run/docker.sock:rw` to the `docker run` command.

+## Disable recursive strategy on git clone

+In some cases, you may need set up credentials for the initialization github submodules, and it may make `git clone --recursive` fail.
+In such a case, you can disable the default `--recuresive` strategy by setting `-e GIT_CLONE_OPTS=""` and do `git submodule init & git submodule update` manually in `hooks/post_checkout` or `hooks/pre_build`.